Starfish-develop/Starfish/docs/grid_tools.rst

    :members:
    :show-inheritance:

+.. autoclass:: KuruczGridInterface
+   :members:
+   :show-inheritance:

+.. autoclass:: BTSettlGridInterface
+   :members:
+   :show-inheritance:

-In order to load a file from the PHOENIX grid, one would do
+In order to load a raw file from the PHOENIX grid, one would do

 .. code-block:: python